 Enhertu comes as a powder that’s mixed into a solution.
 The solution is given as an IV infusion by your healthcare professional at your doctor’s office or clinic.
 (An IV infusion is an injection given over a period of time.)

 You’ll get your first dose of Enhertu over 90 minutes to be sure that you don’t have any side effects from the drug.
-Then, after your first dose, your Enhertu infusions will only take 30 minutes.
+Then, after your first dose, your Enhertu infusions will take 30 minutes.
 If you develop side effects during your treatment with Enhertu, your infusion may be slowed down and may take longer.

 If you have questions about how Enhertu is given, talk with your doctor.

-If you miss your dose of Enhertu, reschedule your appointment to get your dose as soon as possible.
+If you miss a dose of Enhertu, reschedule your appointment to get your dose as soon as possible.
 Then, adjust your schedule so you’re continuing to receive doses every 3 weeks.
 Do not skip a dose of Enhertu.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Enhertu for you, they’ll prescribe the dosage that’s right for you.
 If you have questions about the dosage of Enhertu that’s right for you, talk with your doctor.